 Obviously everyone's schedule is a little different, I included the following Sunday to set up the next week where you may not have as many shifts.
 The main idea is to plan your workouts to help you continue to work towards your fitness goal and to "be ready" on-shift.

 Are you ready to accomplish your fitness goals this year?
-Take the FRF "Fit for Duty" Challenge.
+Take the FRF "GET FRF Challenge".
 You will get a workout program, the new FRF workout app, eating guidelines, coaching and a chance to win cash and prizes.
 Click here to join the FRF Challenge.